 Ever wonder what’s the difference between “street,” “avenue,” and “boulevard”?
 Most of them are translated to “jalan” in Indonesian.
 In English, they are all different, though they might be similar.

-Let’s start with Road and Street.
-Both means “jalan” in the most general sense.
-But are they any different?
+Let’s start with “road” and “street.”
+Both means “jalan” in the most general sense, but are they any different?

-Roads may also connect cities, while Streets are in the city.
+Meanwhile, “road” is exclusively used by cars/motors.
+It may also connect cities, while Streets are in the city.

 Now let’s see what the others are!

 Avenue.
 Meaning: long, straight route with trees/shrubs running along the side.